Technology is great, isn’t it?

 So.

 Here’s the new solution.
 I’ve managed to grab screenshots from instagram of all my old book posts (probably? maybe?) and from now on I’ll be keeping my list here.
 On my very own blog.
 Over which I have total control.
 (Just so you know what’s going on here).
 (I mean, I suppose I could start using the Goodreads account I abandoned 11 years ago, but what would I do with all these photos?)
+Note that there is no discernible order to this and that I probably missed some.
+I also will probably miss more.
+And updates might be erratic.
+A need for perfection would crush this new system, is what I’m saying.
+So yeah, it’s not perfect.
+But it’s here!
+Hope you like it.

 Have you read any of these?
 Have any to recommend?

-A few from the old Goodreads account and/or that I didn’t take photos of because of the ‘system collapse’ funk:
+from the old Goodreads account and/or that I didn’t take photos of because of the ‘system collapse’ funk:

 Maybe THIS is the reason that fate/(technology) has decided to frustrate me by sabotaging my book recording system.
 Never have I ever had a consistent system for keeping track of books that I want to read.
 Until NOW …